bitcoin-computer/docs/start.md

 </html>
 ```

-Run the following in an empty directory and open your browser at [http://localhost:1234](http://localhost:1234).
+Run the following in an empty directory, and open your browser at [http://localhost:1234](http://localhost:1234).

 ```shell
 yarn add bitcoin-computer-lib